Fighting food insecurity is our mission— repurposing surplus produce is our solution.

-We are a group of university students committed to alleviating the ramifications of the COVID-19 pandemic.
+Our team comprises more than 100 students from colleges and universities across the country.
 When our college campuses closed in March 2020 in response to COVID-19, many of us found ourselves back at home with the urge to help those struggling in this pandemic.
 The Farmlink Project was born in response to the COVID-19 pandemic, and we have plans to become a long-term and sustainable organization in the fight against food insecurity and food waste.MEET THE TEAM